RISCfuture/BadBehavior/README.md

   by assuming that a flight is IFR if you flew at least one approach or got at least 0.1 of actual.
 If you make an illegal IFR flight "in the system", but on a clear day with a visual approach, the script will not catch it.
-  * LogTen Pro X does have an "IFR time" field where you can record time spent in the system.
+  * LogTen does have an "IFR time" field where you can record time spent in the system.
 This field could be used to fix this problem, but I don't record IFR time, because I have no regulatory reason to do so.
 * If you failed a private or sport pilot checkride, the script will claim you flew without a BFR.
 This is because the checkride attempt does not count as dual received, is not a flight review, and does not earn you solo hours, and